Vanuan/photo-management/docs/ci-cd.md

 - `DOCKERHUB_USERNAME` / `DOCKERHUB_TOKEN` (only if Docker Hub is used)

 ## Notes and Alignments
+- Worker and api-gateway use `"*"` (not `workspace:*`) for workspace dependencies, which is npm-compatible.
-- This repo does not include `package-lock.json` files.
-Workflows use `npm install` rather than `npm ci` for compatibility.
+- Workflows use `npm install` rather than `npm ci` because lockfiles are not present.
 Consider adding lockfiles for reproducible builds and faster caches.
-- `frontend` currently sits outside the root npm workspaces; the workflows run per-directory to accommodate this.
-You can optionally add `frontend` to the root `workspaces` to simplify installs.
+- `frontend` sits at the top level; root workspaces include it for unified dependency management.
 - Docker builds target images that have Dockerfiles: `worker` and `shared-infra/packages/storage-service`.
 Update matrices and Dockerfiles if/when `api-gateway` or `frontend` containerization is added.
 - E2E and smoke test scripts are invoked with `--if-present` to avoid failures if not yet implemented.
 Add scripts to tighten the checks.